bengoechea/H2Q-Thermodynamic-Error-Mitigation/competitive_analysis/README.md

-# Competitive Analysis: H2QEC + Alpha Integration
+# Competitive Analysis: H2QEC + Control-Layer Augmentation

-Quick tools to analyze the value-add of your 5-tuple hysteresis error correction with Alpha integration compared to competitors (IBM 156-qubit, Google, etc.).
+Quick tools to analyze the value-add of your 5-tuple hysteresis error correction with a patent-covered control-layer augmentation (implementation details withheld in the public repo) compared to competitors (IBM 156-qubit, Google, etc.).

 **Task Class:** Surface-code style QEC for sampling, variational algorithms (VQE), and expectation-value estimation workloads.